- Managing Your Award

 Can a subaward be issued prior to NSU receiving its notice of award?
 No, the subaward can only be issued after the prime award to NSU has been fully executed/accepted.

 What are the PI/PD responsibilities for monitoring the subaward?
-During the life of the subaward, the PI/PD is responsible for monitoring the subcontract.
-The following list provides a checklist of activities that the PI/PD, or authorized designee, should be monitoring:
+During the life of the subaward, the PI/PD is responsible for monitoring the subrecipient.
+The OSP will work with you to complete the necessary documentation to develop a subrecipient risk assessment and monitoring plan when the subaward is issued.
+The following list provides a checklist of some of the activities that the PI/PD, or authorized designee, should be monitoring:

 - Reviewing invoices from the sponsor to verify that